The strange disappearance of Ranger Paul Fugate from Arizona’s Chiricahua Monument

 The search for Paul Fugate

-The next morning, January 14, Ted Scott contacted the Cochise County Sheriff’s Office, which sent in a search and rescue team, putting a total of 22 people on the ground, plus one dog.
-By Tuesday afternoon, January 15, the National Guard had a helicopter overhead and 16 volunteers from the Southern Arizona Rescue Association were using the visitor center as a base.
+The following day, January 14, Ted Scott contacted the Cochise County Sheriff’s Office, which sent a search and rescue team, putting 22 people on the ground plus one dog.
+By Tuesday afternoon, January 15, the National Guard had a helicopter overhead, and 16 volunteers from the Southern Arizona Rescue Association were using the visitor centre as a base.

-Some footprints were found until they realized they’d been made by another searcher coming up the other direction.
+Some footprints were found until they realized they’d been made by another searcher coming in another direction.

 The only solid lead was provided by an acquaintance of Paul, Dick Horton and his wife Joy, a Park Service volunteer in his fifties, who described seeing him on the afternoon of his disappearance, wearing his uniform and slumped unconscious between two men in a pickup truck.

-The official search lasted just over two weeks, and then groups of volunteers spent their spare time over the next few years checking trails, off-trail areas, and even abandoned mines.
+The official search lasted just over two weeks, and then groups of volunteers spent their spare time checking trails, off-trail areas, and even abandoned mines over the next few years.

 Reports that Fugate was alive and murder claims

-Dody was told that no appeal was possible because a termination hearing must be requested within 20 days and the dismissal had been made retrospectively to early 1980.
+Dody was told that no appeal was possible because a termination hearing must be requested within 20 days, and the dismissal had been made retrospectively until early 1980.
 It emerged that on another occasion, in late 1970, Paul had been dismissed for having long hair and a handlebar mustache.
-After a dispute with the service, Fugate was reinstated in 1976 and his back pay and benefits were restored.
+After a dispute with the service, Fugate was reinstated in 1976, and his back pay and benefits were restored.

 For six years the National Park Service refused to list him as deceased and his widow was unable to collect benefits.
 In 1986, the NPS and an Arizona investigator re-examined the case and confirmed his death.
 Dody was finally able to claim full financial support.
 Not the park service's finest hour!